 Check out our article, What Are A Few Common Causes Of Daycare Injuries?

 How Can I Tell If My Kid Is Being Neglected While At Daycare?

 Depending on what happened, you can see it.
-For example, a broken bone, open cuts or bruises.
+For example, a broken bone, open cuts, or bruises.
 These are visible injuries.
 You may not know the cause just yet, but you do need to ask your kid about them.
-Take photos if you think it may be related to the daycare facility.
+Take photos if you think they may be related to the daycare facility.

 For non-visible injuries, you may not find out right away.
-Make sure to ask your kid how his day was and what they did.
+Make sure to ask your child how his or her day was and what they did.
 If anything seems strange, then ask more.
-For example, if your kid seems a little more withdrawn or quiet than normal, you want to know why.
+For example, if your child seems a little more withdrawn or quiet than normal, try to figure out why.
 Is he or she suddenly sick?
 Or is there something more?
 Another example is hearing your kid saying they spent time with a specific daycare worker alone and on more than one occasion.
 That is not normal.
 Obviously, you want to do more digging, but these are just a few of the indicators.

 Check out some of the signs of daycare abuse and neglect.

 What Are Some Of The Physical Injuries That Commonly Occur At Daycare Facilities?